Contrast-Security-OSS/docs/content/troubleshooting/net/UsingNetWithSSLCertificate.md

 tags: "configuration SSL certifications agent installation .Net" -->

 By default, the .NET framework doesn't allow SSL connections that can't be validated.
-If the **Contrast.NET Agent** is attempting to connect to a TeamServer with a self-signed SSL certificate, it could give the following error message:
+If the .NET agent is attempting to connect to Contrast with a self-signed SSL certificate, it could give the following error message:

 >"The underlying connection was closed: Could not establish trust relationship for the SSL/TLS secure channel."

-There are two configuration changes that will allow the .NET agent to connect to TeamServer with a self-signed SSL certificate:
+There are two configuration changes that will allow the .NET agent to connect to Contrast with a self-signed SSL certificate: installing the self-signed certificate as a trusted certificate or configuring the agent to ignore certificate errors.
+We only recommend these solutions to be used for testing purposes in a trusted environment as these changes could allow for man-in-the-middle attacks to intercept or modify data sent from the agent to Contrast.

 ## Install The Self-Signed Certificate As A Trusted Root CA